vhavryk/java-performance/improve-perfomance-javams.md

  So we improved performance almost in 3 times from 26 to 71 rps.
  Overall performance improvement is 10 times from 6 to 71 rps.
- But We see that maximum time is high 7 seconds. it's a lot bc affects overall performance & UI client's won't wait so long.
+ But We see that maximum time is high 7 seconds.
+ It's a lot bc affects overall performance & UI client's won't wait so long.
  So we need to limit number of requests to handle.
  We can do it using specified tomcat properties :

      server.tomcat.accept-count=80
      server.tomcat.max-connections=80
      server.tomcat.max-threads=160

-App will reject(send Connection refused) to all connections ones 160 connection is reached.
+App will reject(send Connection refused) to all clients ones 160 connection is reached.

 ## Jmeter forth run results/analyses